OfficeDev/office-js-docs-pr.pt-br/docs/quickstarts/sso-quickstart-customize.md

     </p>
     ```

-6. Em **./src/taskpane/taskpane.html**, localize e substitua a cadeia de caracteres `Your user profile information will be displayed in the document.` pela cadeia de caracteres `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.` .
+6. Em **./src/taskpane/taskpane.html**, encontre e substitua a cadeia de `Your user profile information will be displayed in the document.` caracteres pela cadeia de caracteres `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.` .

     ```html
     <li class="ms-ListItem">